-Why do you need a licence?
+Why do I need a music licence in Australia?

-- Contact OneMusic Australia to make sure you’re meeting your legal requirements to use music.
+- Contact OneMusic Australia to make sure you’re meeting your legal requirements to use their music.
 A range of licence options have been developed to suit all types of businesses.

 - Read more on copyright from an independent source, the Australian Copyright Council www.copyright.org.au